 • Easy to put in place : You can create an Ezoic account very quickly by answering a few simple questions.

-• Affiliate program available : You can earn money by referring others to Ezoic through their affiliate program.
+• Affiliate program available You can earn money by referring other people to Ezoic through their affiliate program.

-• Ad tests available : Ezoic allows you to run automated tests to see which ads are the most lucrative on your site.
-It tests many different ad combinations to find the best fit for your site.
+• Ad tests available Ezoic lets you run automated tests to see which ads are most profitable on your site.
+It tests many different ad combinations to find the one that works best for your website.

-• Excellent analyzes : The Ezoic User Dashboard provides lots of detailed information about your ads, including pageviews, bounce rate, average engagement time, and revenue per thousand visitors (EMPV).
+• Excellent analyzes The Ezoic user dashboard provides a wealth of detailed information about your ads, including page views, bounce rate, average engagement time, and revenue per thousand visitors (EMPV).

-• Accepts traffic from all over the world : You must have 10 visitors per month on your website, but Ezoic does not specify where this traffic comes from.
+• Accepts traffic from all over the world You must have 10,000 visitors per month on your website, but Ezoic doesn't specify where this traffic comes from.
 You don't need to have US-based traffic to be eligible.

 Disadvantages of Ezoic

-• Ezoic ad placement : If you want to use Ezoic for free, they will place a small advertisement for themselves at the bottom of your page and they will collect all revenue from this advertisement.
-You can also choose to pay a 5% to 10% fee to remove the ad.
-However, that's not really a major downside, since you're allowed to keep 100% of your advertising costs for the remaining ads on your site.
-Even at 5-10% you still get a bigger chunk of the fee than most ad networks.
+• Ezoic Ad Placement If you want to use Ezoic for free, they will place a small advertisement for themselves at the bottom of your page and collect all the revenue from that ad.
+You can also choose to pay a fee of 5% to 10% to remove the ad.
+However, this isn't really a major drawback, since you're allowed to keep 100% of your advertising fees for the remaining ads on your site.
+Even at 5-10%, you still get a larger share of the revenue than most ad networks.

 • Minimum traffic requirements : You must have at least 10 visitors per month to be eligible, which could exclude new blogs or blogs with lower traffic volumes.

-• A learning curve for using Ezoic : There is a bit of a learning curve with Ezoic and it can take a while to master.
+• A learning curve for using Ezoic There is a bit of a learning curve with Ezoic and it can take some time to master.

 7. Media.net